• Skip to main content

 Watermelon Slush with Lime and Coconut

-Join me today at 12:30 PM Eastern as I go live on Sharecare’s Facebook page to show you how to make this easy watermelon slush recipe.
-I’ll also be chatting about why and how to stay hydrated in these dog days of summer!
+I made this recipe live on Sharecare’s Facebook and I’ll also discussed why and how to stay hydrated in the dog days of summer!
 If you’re late to the party, catch the replay in the same spot.

 It’s summertime.
 Say cheers to the weekend with this cool, refreshing drink!